+The variance application shall be submitted at the same time as the underlying application from which a variance is being sought.
 The application shall be submitted, accepted, revised, and may be withdrawn, in accordance with §2.4.3: Application Submittal and Processing.